California Defective Seat Belt Lawyer

 While seat belts are intended to protect passengers from harm in the event of an accident; unfortunately, many times defective seat belts may be the leading cause and/or a contributing factor to a serious injury during a car accident.

-Seat belt and auto makers have a duty to design and construct seat belts that are crash worthy and/or are able to withstand the events of a potential accident.
+Seat belts and automakers must design and construct seat belts that are crashworthy and/or can withstand the events of a potential accident.

 However, frequently, seat belts fail to fulfill their intended purpose, which is to both keep passengers from colliding with objects in the car and to prevent passenger ejection from the automobile.